The Perils of Stress Corrosion Cracking

 However, the mechanism of failure — how the material failed and why it reached that state - may not be quite so black and white.
 If you have ever had the unfortunate experience of having one of your installations go catastrophically wrong because of part failure, stress corrosion cracking may well be the culprit.

 By Darren Westwood

 Crane Building Services & Utilities

-Three factors are required for stress corrosion cracking to occur: a susceptible material is exposed to some level of applied stress and a corrosive species within the heating system (such as a substance or liquid), causing a crack to form within the material.
+Three factors are required for stress corrosion cracking to occur: a susceptible material, that is exposed to some level of applied stress and a corrosive species within the heating system (such as a substance or liquid), causing a crack to form within the material.